-Students who harm each other (peer on peer abuse)
+Students who harm each other (child on child abuse)

 We believe that all students have the right to be taught in a safe environment to enable them to optimise their learning and achievement.
-We expect all students to have respect for themselves and others and work to ensure everyone in our community feels safe, valued and supported.
+We expect all students to have respect for themselves and others and work to September 2023 ensure everyone in our community feels safe, valued and supported.
 The school promotes the values of honesty, acceptance, inclusion and fairness within a caring, restorative and nurturing environment.
 From September 2021 we have included Relationships and Sex Education in the school timetable, in line with DfE guidance and the national curriculum.